heliosdrm/GRUtils.jl/docs/src/index.md

 GRUtils is being maintained in a package apart from GR, in order to make its development faster, assuming a temporary duplication of development efforts.
 Hopefully in a near future it will be clearer if the interface to GR provided in GRUtils deserves maintenance in such an independent "plug-in", or if its code should be integrated in GR itself.

+!!! note

+    There are other packages, most notably [Plots.jl](https://github.com/JuliaPlots/Plots.jl), that also provide an alternative high-level interface to GR for Julia (and even much more than that).
+Over the course of years, the high latency and other issues of early versions of Plots.jl have been largely solved, and GRUtils does not provide significant advantages anymore.
+So the maintenance of this package has been limited to keeping it working with new versions of Julia and GR as it is.

 ## Installation

 Add GRUtils to your library of Julia packages, typing `]` to enter in the "package management mode" and then typing: